Tilquin: History

 In March 2015, the Belgian daily newspaper La Capitale reported that 75% of Gueuzerie Tilquin's production was reserved for export, with 40% of that being sent solely to the United States.
-Tilquin also participated in the 10th Anniversary Toer de Geuze in 2015.
+Tilquin also participated in the 10th anniversary Toer de Geuze in 2015.
 The weekend also saw the release of Tilquin's second fruited lambic, Oude Mûre Tilquin à l'Ancienne, a lambic fruited with blackberries.
 In addition to the Toer de Geuze, Tilquin also hosted an English beer festival.

 In 2017, Tilquin began to expand their capacity with several more stainless steel tanks.
 These tanks will be used to continue larger scale production of fruited lambics following the first experimental fruit series.

 Beers

-There are three blends.
+There are three core blends, with several other limited release gueuze blends, and fruited or wine grape Lambics.
 Distribution began in the United States in 2017.